akemin-dayo/AppSync/appinst/README.md

 First, make sure you have [Theos](https://github.com/theos/theos) installed.
 If you don't, [please refer to the official documentation](https://github.com/theos/theos/wiki/Installation) on how to set up Theos on your operating system of choice.

-Once you've confirmed that you have Theos installed, you'll need to acquire a copy of `libzip.dylib` to link against.
+Once you've confirmed that you have Theos installed, you'll need to acquire a copy of `libzip.a` to statically link against.

-To do this, download the `libzip` package available from the BigBoss repo.
+To do this, download the `libzip` package available from the BigBoss repository.
 The latest version as of the writing of this documentation is 0.11.2, and [the URL to the deb file can be found here](http://apt.thebigboss.org/repofiles/cydia/debs2.0/libzip_0.11.2.deb).

 Extract the deb using whatever method you like. ([`dpkg -x`](https://formulae.brew.sh/formula/dpkg), [`unar`](https://formulae.brew.sh/formula/unar) ([also available without using Homebrew](https://theunarchiver.com/command-line)), [The Unarchiver](https://theunarchiver.com/), etc.)

-Locate the `libzip.dylib` file, and copy it to `$THEOS/libs/`.
+Locate the `libzip.a` file, and copy it to `$THEOS/libs/`.

 After you've done that, open up Terminal and run the following commands: